ops4j/org.ops4j.pax.jpa/README.md

 ## Build

-You'll need a machine with Java 6 or Java 7 and Apache Maven 3 installed.
+You'll need a machine with Java 6+ and Apache Maven 3 installed.

 Checkout: